llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

-The '``llvm.experimental.memset.pattern*``' intrinsic fills memory starting at the destination location with the given pattern ``<count>`` times.
+The '``llvm.experimental.memset.pattern*``' intrinsic fills memory starting at the destination location with the given pattern ``<count>`` times, incrementing by the allocation size of the type each time.
+The stores follows the usual semantics of store instructions, including regarding endianness and padding.
 If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.
-The pattern fills will respect the endianness of the target: i.e. on little endian targets, the least significant byte of the pattern is first in memory, while the most significant byte is first in memory for big endian targets.
-The memory address is incremented by the allocation size of the type.

 If ``<count>`` is 0, it is no-op modulo the behavior of attributes attached to the arguments.